Welcome to the MSIS program at USF. The steps below will provide you with the information you need to successfully enroll at USF.

 Secure your spot in the MSIS program by paying your $250 admission deposit.
 Deposits are non-refundable and will be credited to your first term's tuition.

-To pay online by credit card or e-check, log into
+To pay online by credit card or e-check, please follow instructions below:

-- Select the View & Pay link on the left.
+- Click the link for View & Pay in the Quicklinks box on the right

 For other payment options, go to www.usfca.edu/payment.